dave-burke/photo-management/README.md

 Run `test/test-import-photos.sh` to test the import script.
 View the contents of `test/test-data` to see what happened.

+## pick-photos.sh

+Uses `feh` to allow the user to select photos to keep.
+Photos saved with `s` will be moved to the "favorites-dir," if specified.
+All photos that were not "delete" with `d` will be copied to target-dir.
+After photos are reviewed with `feh`, the script plays each video file in `vlc` and prompts the user to keep or discard it.
+Kept videos are added to the list of files to move to target-dir.
+After all selected favorites are copied to favorites-dir and all non-rejected photos are moved to target-dir, source-dir is trashed.

+### Usage

+	pick-photos.sh -s source-dir -t target-dir -f favorites-dir

+### Options

+	-s | --source-dir
+	(Required) The directory containing photos to be sorted.

+	-t | --target-dir
+	(Required) The directory to sort photos into.

+	-f | --favorites-dir
+	(Optional) Photos saved from `feh` using the `s` key are copied to this directory.

+### Example

+	pick-photos.sh -s /tmp/unsorted-photos -t /home/user/photos -f /home/user/.desktop-slideshow

+### Testing

+Run `test/test-pick-photos.sh` or `test/test-pick-photos-no-delete.sh` to test picking photos.
+This test is interactive.

 ## sort-photos.sh

-Uses `feh` to allow the user to select photos to keep, then plays each video file in `vlc` and prompts the user to keep or discard it.
-Finally, this script sorts all "selected" media into folders by year and month.
+This script uses `exiftool` to sort all media from source-dir into folders by year and month in target-dir.
 Folder names are in the format "yyyy-mm".
+Uses CreateDate metadata, or FileModifyDate if CreateDate is unavailable.

 ### Usage